jkeohan/rctr-2-14-22/w02d03/intro-to-props.md

 <img src="https://i.imgur.com/gx42Kme.png" />

-Each object appears to contain much more info then we passed and each one has a `$$typeof` key that is set to `Symbol(react.element)`.
+Each object appears to contain much more info then we passed as well as each one contains a `$$typeof` key that is set to `Symbol(react.element)`.

 `Symbols` were a new data type introduced in ES6 and are unique, meaning there will not be another `Symbol` in this array with the same exact info.